Want to be more successful in business? Try this

 As an added bonus, you’ll also discover how to free up some of that time!

-2. Start a mastermind group or create an internal board
+2. Be accountable to a mastermind group or internal board

 Invite a select group of business owners and meet on a regular basis to discuss your goals and objectives, solve problems, and suggest ways to get better.
 And yes, hold each other accountable to doing what you said you’d do!